saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 Configuring and verifying LDP
 =============================

-Obviously, to get any MPLS L3VPN going, we require an MPLS network.
+To get any MPLS L3VPN going, we require an MPLS network.
 We are going to take the easy pick and settle for LDP.
-The LDP configuration will be pretty basic and it will include the following:
+The LDP configuration will be straightforward and include the following:
 - authentication
 - advertisement of an explicit null label
 - advertisement of the loopback IP only